How to Fix the 'zsh compinit: insecure directories' Error on macOS

 $ compaudit

-# No insecure directories (empty line)
+# No insecure directories (empty output)